-Deep brain stimulation (DBS) is a procedure used to reduce uncontrollable movements and related problems in patients with movement disorders.
-It can help patients with conditions such as Parkinson’s disease, dystonia, and essential tremor, especially when medication is not effective.
-DBS is also an experimental treatment for certain other medical conditions, including some psychiatric disorders.
-For many patients, DBS can be lifechanging.
+Deep Brain Stimulation (DBS) is a procedure used to reduce uncontrollable movements and related problems in patients with movement disorders.
+It is generally used to treat conditions such as Parkinson’s Disease, Dystonia, and Essential Tremor; predominantly when medications can’t achieve the desired result.
+DBS is also used to treat Epilepsy and there is current research examining the use of the device in the treatment of certain other medical conditions, including some psychiatric disorders.
+For many patients, DBS can be life-changing.

 How DBS is performed